-There are many many unique, educational and fun science center and museums in Northeast Ohio.
-From planes, trains and automobiles to money, art and history.
-Many offer hands on interactive exhibits that make learning fun!
+There are many unique, educational and fun science centers and museums in Northeast Ohio.
+From planes, trains and automobiles to money, art and history, several offer hands-on interactive exhibits that make learning fun!

 If you know of a local museum that isn't listed, please submit the details here.
 Thanks!

 Museums & Science Centers Across Northeast Ohio

 Akron Art Museum